Aliases for TRIM29 Gene

 The protein encoded by this gene belongs to the TRIM protein family.
 It has multiple zinc finger motifs and a leucine zipper motif.
 It has been proposed to form homo- or heterodimers which are involved in nucleic acid binding.
 Thus, it may act as a transcriptional regulatory factor involved in carcinogenesis and/or differentiation.
 It may also function in the suppression of radiosensitivity since it is associated with ataxia telangiectasia phenotype. [provided by RefSeq, Jul 2008]

 GeneCards Summary for TRIM29 Gene

 TRIM29 (Tripartite Motif Containing 29) is a Protein Coding gene.
 Diseases associated with TRIM29 include Ataxia-Telangiectasia.
-Among its related pathways are Hematopoietic Stem Cell Differentiation and Innate Immune System.
+Among its related pathways are Interferon gamma signaling and Hematopoietic Stem Cell Differentiation.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and p53 binding.
-An important paralog of this gene is TRIM7.
+An important paralog of this gene is MEFV.

 UniProtKB/Swiss-Prot Summary for TRIM29 Gene

 Plays a crucial role in the regulation of macrophage activation in response to viral or bacterial infections within the respiratory tract.
 Mechanistically, TRIM29 interacts with IKBKG/NEMO in the lysosome where it induces its 'Lys-48' ubiquitination and subsequent degradation.
 In turn, the expression of type I interferons and the production of proinflammatory cytokines are inhibited.
 Additionally, induces the 'Lys-48' ubiquitination of STING1 in a similar way, leading to its degradation.